Basic Credit Requirements

 - Four additional Communication Science courses numbered 500 or above.
 Only one of these courses may be thesis credits (CA 990).
 Colloquium does not count towards this requirement.

-- At least one course in statistics from the following list:
+- At least two courses in statistics from the following list:

 - C&E Soc 360, 361